anchor-btc/anchor-os/README.md

 ### Message Format

-Each ANCHOR message is embedded in an OP_RETURN output with the following structure:
+Each ANCHOR message has the following structure:

 ```
 ┌─────────────┬──────────┬──────────────────┬────────────────┬─────────────┐